|'The Little Mermaid', Arthur Rackham|

 For me, this legend seemed to be about the difficulty of understanding one another, even in a bond as close as marriage – in a sense, one’s partner is always the Other.
 It speaks of the power struggle between couples – and the grief of a failed partnership – and, very strongly I thought, about the new mother’s plunge into post-natal depression.
 And that was how I used it in my book, though keeping the magic and lyricism.
 In my short mermaid book ‘Forsaken’, the human-mer partnership is the other way around, based on an old Scandinavian ballad about a Mer-king who marries a mortal woman, and one day she hears the church bells ringing above the sea, and goes back to the land and leaves him forever.
 Rarely in folklore do these stories end happily.
 But I read the legend, and my spine tingled, and I wanted to see what would happen if one of the half-mer children went looking for her mother… Would the ending be different?

 Margo Lanagan, in ‘The Brides of Rollrock Island’, has found something quite different in the selkie legends (see her post and my review).
 In her book, the seals are used, manipulated, transformed, in a way which denies their nature and damages the wrongdoers.
 It’s a marvellous book which will keep me thinking for – I suspect – years.
-The beautiful women who step out of the seal carcasses appear, to the rough island men who have obtained them like mail-order brides, to be the culmination of delight: but they and their sons must live year in, year out, bearing the guilt of the seal women’s ever-present mild but steadfast grief.
+The beautiful women who step out of the seal carcasses appear, to the rough island men who have obtained them like mail-order brides, to be the culmination of delight: but they and their sons live with the guilt of the seal women’s ever-present mild but steadfast grief.